opendatasoft/ods-systeme-de-design-gouv-fr/README.md

 ````
 npm run build
 ````

+Do a find a replace again to replace images' paths.

 And copy/paste again the content of the generated file [ods-dsfr.min.css](export/ods-dsfr.min.css) into your domain theme stylehseet.